 Can you profit from a short squeeze?

 Traders can, of course, make huge profits from short squeezes.
 However, this is a trading strategy that is hard to predict.
 No one knows when a short squeeze is going to happen and even a high short interest might not trigger a squeeze as indicated in the research we mentioned above.

 Is short selling a good strategy?

-No, short selling is most likely not a good strategy and short selling is difficult.
-When you are short, you are betting against the long-term tailwind in stocks.
+No, short selling is most likely not a good strategy, and short selling is difficult.
+When short, you are betting against the long-term tailwind in stocks.
 The stock market has risen about 10% annually for over a century, and it goes without saying that it’s hard to make money on the short side by betting against this tailwind.

-Nonetheless, short-selling could be part of other strategies, like for example pairs trading.
-Even though shorting might not be so effective in the long run, it can still offer good risk mitigation for a portfolio.
+Nonetheless, short-selling could be part of other strategies, like, for example, pairs trading.
+Even though shorting might not be so effective in the long run, it can still offer sound risk mitigation for a portfolio.
 We have described the value of risk mitigation in a previous article about Mark Spitznagel’s Safe Haven Investing.

-Even for short-term traders, you can find a few short setups that offer good risk and reward.
+Even for short-term traders, you can find a few short setups that offer reasonable risk and reward.
 We present a few of those in our monthly Trading Edges.